The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 The order of interactive elements as pages are navigated is essential and must be logical and intuitive, following the visual flow of the page.
 This is pre-determined to be from left to right, top to bottom — header, main navigation, content buttons and inputs, and finally the footer.

 Use the Tab key to navigate and the Enter key to select items on your site.
-You should verify all interactive components have predictability and a logical order.
+You should verify that all interactive components have predictability and a logical order.
 If a site can be used without a mouse, happy days!

 In the example below, MailChimp uses the default browser visual focus state to make it clear that the user is on the link 'Email Designer.'
 Pressing Enter would direct them to that page.

-Unfortunately in this Barclays example, it is not intuitive how to select the save for next time option.
+Unfortunately, in this Barclays example, it is not intuitive how to select the save for next time option.
 The tab action highlights the descriptive text and info icon, and pressing Enter brings up the relevant information.
 It’s not clear how to check the box.

 9. Ensure touch targets and large enough and in reach